xyzeez/worldwise/README.md

 ## What I learned

 In this project, I build a web app that keeps track of places visited on the world map and provides a visible list and side notes.
-With this project,I was able to grasp the fundamentals of React, covering topics such as:
+With this project, I was able to further my understanding of React, covering topics such as:

 Sure, here is the concise list: